a1987zz/OBWH_AHK/README.md

-# OBWH-AHK - this wh for cs:go
+# OBWH-AHK - this wallhack for cs:go